odhondt/ndsar/README.md

 D'Hondt, O., Guillaso, S. and Hellwich, O.
 **Iterative Bilateral Filtering of Polarimetric SAR Data.**
 _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing,  2013, 6, 1628-1639_

+For speed reasons, the core methods are implemented in C++, athough the API is in python.
+This way you can easily use any data importer in python (PyRAT, GDAL...) and integrate our filters in your processing chain.

+**Important note:** when using the multidimensional versions of the filters with the affine invariant and log-euclidean distances, you first need to create a covariance matrix from the SLC data and apply a minimum amount of multi-looking so that the matrices are full-rank.
+For more information, please refer to the publication.
+The single-channel versions can be used directly on single-look intensities.

 ## Installation